 The allowable minimum/maximum height of profile is usually dependent upon the thickness of the coating to be applied.
 Large particle sized abrasives (particularly metallic) can produce a profile that may be too deep to be adequately covered by a single thin film coat.
 Accordingly, it is recommended that the use of larger abrasives be avoided in these cases.
 However, larger abrasives may be needed for thick film coatings or to facilitate removal of thick coatings, heavy mill scale, or rust.
 If control of profile (minimum/maximum) is deemed to be significant to coating performance, it should be addressed in the procurement documents (project specification).
 Typical profile heights achieved with commercial abrasive media are shown in Table 5 of the Surface Preparation Commentary (SSPC-SP COM).
-Surface profile should be measured in accordance with NACE Standard RP0287 (latest edition), "Field Measurement of Surface Profile of Abrasive Blast Cleaned Steel Surfaces Using Replica Tape, " or ASTM(1) D 4417 (latest edition), "Test Method for Field Measurement of Surface Profile of Blast Cleaned Steel."
+Surface profile should be measured in accordance with NACE Standard RP0287 (latest edition), "Field Measurement of Surface Profile of Abrasive Blast Cleaned Steel Surfaces Using Replica Tape,"or ASTM(1) D 4417 (latest edition), "Test Method for Field Measurement of Surface Profile of Blast Cleaned Steel."

-A.4 VISUAL STANDARDS: Note that the use of visual standards or comparators in conjunction with this standard is required only when specified in the procurement document (project specification) covering the work.
-However, it is strongly recommended that the procurement document require the use of visual standards or comparators.
-SSPC-VIS 1-89 (Visual Standard for Abrasive Blast Cleaned Steel) provides color photographs for the various grades of surface preparation as a function of the initial condition of the steel.
-The series A-SP 5, B-SP 5, C-SP 5 and D-SP 5 depict surfaces cleaned to white metal grade.
-In addition, the series A-SP 5 M and N depict surfaces cleaned by various metallic and non-metallic abrasives to SP 5 condition.
-The NACE Visual Comparator for Surface Finishing of Welds Prior to Coating is a plastic weld replica that complements NACE Standard RP 0178.
+A.4 VISUAL STANDARDS: SSPC-VIS 1-89 (Visual Standard for Abrasive Blast Cleaned Steel) provides color photographs for the various grades of surface preparation as a function of the initial condition of the steel.
+The A-SP 6, B-SP 6, C-SP 6 and D-SP 6 series of photographs depict surfaces cleaned to a commercial blast.
 Other available visual standards are described in Section 11 of SSPC-SP COM.